Recently during one of our training events, a participant had a need to prevent students from posting to forums from earlier in a course.

 - Students will now be able to access the forum activity as before, but will no longer be able to post nor create new discussions in that particular forum.

-The Forum activity itself is covered in more detail on our Course Creator Essential course; role capabilities and permissions are covered as part of our Moodle Administrator course.
-For information about any of training courses, click here or contact our team on 0330 660 1111.
+The Forum activity itself is covered in more detail on our Course Creator Essential course, and role capabilities and permissions are covered as part of our Moodle Administrator course.
+Do you want to make the most out of your Moodle site?
+We want to hear from you.
+Call us on 0330 660 1111 or contact us via http://info.howtomoodle.com/contact-us.